JonWakefield/scripts/README.md

-A collection of Bash scripts intended for easy access and retrieval
+A collection of Shell scripts, intended for easy access and retrieval.